Pierre-Yann Dolbec

 My current research projects examine markets for coffee, tattoos, sneakers, fashion, music, transportation, microdosing, and education, as well as social projects in Africa, South America, and South East Asia.
 Based on my students' theses, I also am looking at digital influence and online influencers, and the acculturation of wealthy consumers.

-I have received more than 750 000$ in funding from varied funding sources, such as the Social Science and Humanities Research Council and the Fonds Société et Culture.
+I have received close to $1M in funding from varied funding sources, such as the Social Science and Humanities Research Council and the Fonds Société et Culture.

 I am on the editorial review board of Journal of Consumer Research, Journal of Consumer Psychology, Journal of Advertising Research, and Recherche Appliquée en Marketing (RAM).
 I am also a mentor at academic conferences, a supervisor and committee member for master and doctoral students, and an instructor at JMSB.